Ages 35-40, First Years Overseas

 I was also appreciated by others for my solutions, relatively speaking.

 THAT was my secret to surviving in Thailand -- living very cheaply, like a Thai, in purely Thai areas.
-Once you cut your costs to the bone -- rent just a small room in an apartment block at Thai rates, eat Thai food on the streets, take the bus, and generally live cheaply like a Thai -- you can go consult to a multinational company for one day and live on that for a week.
+Once you cut your costs to the bone -- rent just a small room in an apartment block at Thai rates, eat Thai food on the streets, take the bus, and generally live cheaply like a Thai -- you can go consult to a big multinational company for one day and live on that for a week.

 As my business sometimes got me into areas in which I lacked experience, I occasionally hired programmers from a few universities and recent graduates who had supposedly learned the latest technologies.
 With most of them, I was shocked at their lack of problem solving skills, how they addressed issues, the solutions they proposed, and just the lack of attention to detail and quality.
 They were copycats, and I had a very difficult time getting them to think out of the box.
 I would just come out doing the work myself, figuring it out as I go, and showing them how.
 It took a lot of attrition and time before I got a short list of good techies who I felt comfortable referring to a customer.
-I wouldn't take the pay but would leave it between the customer and the other techie, and steer clear of complications.

 Unfortunately, I lost track almost entirely of progress in the internet business.
-Thailand was nearly cut off from the internet, as the monopoly Communications Authority of Thailand disallowed private sector internet without a license, required everyone to use its international link to the outside world which was overloaded and unstable, and gave out only a couple of licenses (with under the table money) to a couple of ISPs who offered horrendous service.
+Thailand was nearly cut off from the internet, as the monopoly Communications Authority of Thailand disallowed private sector internet without a license, required everyone to use its international link to the outside world which was overloaded and unstable, and gave out only a couple of licenses to a couple of ISPs who offered horrendous service.
 When my companies needed to transmit files overseas, we did so by direct dialing in the early years.

 The internet news was about how many of the companies like Yahoo had yet to turn a profit, but had deep pocket investors who could wait until the time came (which they were correct about).
 So many things changed.
 Leading search engines like AltaVista.com and indexes like Lycos.com went from the forefront to becoming footnotes in history as new ventures came forward, many of them fuelled by IPOs (Initial Public Offerings).
 Some people I knew in the USA were making a lot of money on website design and IT services, but I didn't know anyone of Yahoo calibre or anything near it.
 A lot of people got rich by having a garage operation which was severely stressed financially but bought up by some giant company that wanted a quick entry without the slow startup phase.